manufont/react-leaflet-draggable-polyline/README.md

 ## Usage

 DraggablePolyline uses React context API.
-It needs to be nested inside a react-leaflet Map.
+It needs to be nested inside a react-leaflet `Map`.

 ```
 import DraggablePolyline from 'react-leaflet-draggable-polyline';